Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> We build too many walls and not enough bridges.
+> In the midst of movement and chaos, keep stillness inside of you.

 <!-- QUOTE_END -->